Public transport in New Zealand: Wellington

 Wellington has the highest percentage of citizens using public transport in the country.
 Its public transport system, organised under the Metlink brand, consists of buses, trains, ferries, and a funicular (the Wellington Cable Car).

 The most widely used form of public transport is buses, which are operated mainly by Tranzurban Wellington and NZ Bus (both using multiple brands).
 The network extends across the whole region, with slightly over 100 routes and around 2,800 stops.
 Until its final closure in 2017 some bus routes were served by the Wellington trolleybus system, which replaced the city's historic Wellington tramway system.

-The second most popular form of public transport is rail, which makes up around a third of the total.
+The second most popular form of public transport is rail, which makes up around a half of the total ridership.
 Wellington's commuter rail network carries passengers between the central city and suburban areas to the north, as well as to smaller towns in Wairarapa.
 It is the larger of New Zealand's two commuter rail systems, with 49 stations, and is mostly electrified.
 The two non-electrified services are diesel trains: the Wairarapa Connection from Masterton and the Capital Connection from Palmerston North.
 The latter is not run by the suburban operator, Transdev, but by long distance operator The Great Journeys of New Zealand; however, in practice, it serves as a commuter service.

 The remainder of trips use either the Wellington ferry system or the Wellington Cable Car.
 The ferry service operates across Wellington Harbour, connecting Eastbourne, Matiu/Somes Island, and the central city.
 The iconic Wellington Cable Car (strictly speaking, a funicular, rather than a true cable car) travels between the central city and the suburb of Kelburn, and is still used as a regular means of transport.

+Nelson/Tasman

+Nelson has six routes, a Late Late Bus and a Peak overflow bus which operate in the Nelson/Tasman area, with a bus hub at Whakatu Square.
+It is operated as eBus, previously NBus.
+There are two express services: one to Motueka and one to Wakefield.